Goin' Blind: Live performances

 It was rarely performed live by Kiss until it appeared in acoustic form on the Kiss Unplugged MTV performance, and was released on the subsequent live album from the show.
 It next appeared on Kiss Symphony: Alive IV, again in acoustic form, although this time the song was performed with the Melbourne Symphony Ensemble.

 In December 2005, the band released Rock the Nation, a double-DVD documentary of the 2004 tour.
 It included, as a bonus track, the first commercially released live electric version of "Goin' Blind".

+Reception

+AllMusic wrote: "This surprisingly moody slab of heavy rock provided Hotter Than Hell with one of its most enduring high points."

 Cover versions

-The Melvins recorded the song in 1993 for their Houdini album and again in 2005 for their A Live History of Gluttony and Lust live album.
+Melvins recorded the song in 1993 for their Houdini album and again in 2005 for their A Live History of Gluttony and Lust live album.
 Dinosaur Jr recorded the song in 1994 for the Kiss My Ass: Classic Kiss Regrooved tribute album.
 The Melvins version was also submitted for the album, but Gene Simmons chose the Dinosaur Jr version.
 However, Simmons expressed his admiration for Melvins and once joined them onstage to perform the song live.

 An acoustic version of the song was released by Dramarama on their 1996 greatest hits album Best of Dramarama: 18 Big Ones.